-Click fraud can be generated using a variety of approaches (Dave et al., 2012), such as (1) botnets (where malware on the user's computer clicks on ads in the background), (2) tricking or confusing users into clicking ads (e.g., on parked domains), and (3) directly paying users to click on ads.
-To deal with various fraud pattern, we first need to extract publisher's feature from various statistics such as mean, standard deviation, count from different views and different time granularity of the publisher.
-With these features, we can choose the most discriminative ones to build an effective classifier.
+Click fraud can be generated through various ways (Dave et al., 2012), such as (1) botnets (where malware on the user's computer clicks on ads in the background), (2) tricking or confusing users into clicking ads (e.g., on parked domains), and (3) directly paying users to click on ads.
+To deal with various fraud patterns, we first need to extract publisher's feature from various statistics such as mean, standard deviation, count from different views and at different time granularities.
+We can analyse these features and choose the most discriminative ones to build an effective classifier.

-5.1.1 Click statistics by publisher
+5.1.1 Click Statistics by Publisher